garrandall/popular-music-data/tracks/it-won-t-stop-sevyn-streeter-chris-brown.md

 Rock-rocking your body (won't stop)
 Rock-rocking your body, baby (won't stop)
-Said I'm rocking your body, rocking your body to sleep And it won't stop, boom, boom, ooh
+Said I'm rocking your body, rocking your body to sleep And it won't stop, boom, boom, oh
-And it won't stop, boom, boom, ooh, yeah
+And it won't stop, boom, boom, oh, yeah